Want some heads up on the worst student pilot mistakes before you begin flying?

-And most student pilots do this mistake again and again.
+And most student pilots make this mistake repeatedly.

 But I hope you will be smart enough to check the weather every time before you take off from now on.

-12. Not knowing the importance of preflight inspection.
+12. Not acknowledging the significance of preflight inspection.

 New student pilots are always very excited to get up there in the sky.